OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 ```

 This method can be computational so it is probably not recommended for larger datasets.
-Some example of the Area of Applicability can be found in the [CAST package tutorial](https://cran.r-project.org/web/packages/CAST/vignettes/AOA-tutorial.html).
+Some examples of the Area of Applicability can be found in the [CAST package tutorial](https://cran.r-project.org/web/packages/CAST/vignettes/AOA-tutorial.html).

 ## Estimating per-pixel mapping accuracy